mike-isaakidis/Maya-Modelling-Tools/docs/Batch Exporter/Breakdown.md

 The path chosen was *C:/Users/mike/Downloads/test.*

-Clicking on the **Open Folder Path in Explorer** button you will get a windows pop up that
+Clicking on the **Open Folder Path in Explorer** will open that path in explorer.

 ![Batch Exporter Intro 3](images/Batch_Exporter_intro_3.jpg){ .img-medium}